-If relevant, don’t forget to also check the availability of event venues, keynote speakers or sales trainers and key salespeople within your own organization who might present informative, inspiring overviews of their major wins and losses from the previous year.
+If relevant, don’t forget to also check the availability of event venues, keynote speakers, sales trainers and key sales leaders and decision makers within your own organization who might present informative, inspiring overviews of their major wins and losses from the previous year.

 For larger events, you may require name tags or ID badges, as well as AV equipment like:

 You should also provide a package of summary materials (in print or online) that team members can take away and refer to.
 Research suggests that we quickly forget much of what we learn (50-80% by the following day) unless it’s reinforced over time.

 Don’t feel you should limit your meeting to sales reps only.
 For a broader perspective and presentation of sales kickoff ideas, consider bringing in: